 I was surprised how she referred to them in this manner.
 Chapter 7: “ I taught them how to speak, this strange breed of children.”

 The focus was sometimes off.
-She tried to take on this humanitarian effort without the social responsibility that is required to help accomplish efforts in saving someone from their environment and demise.
+She tried to take on this humanitarian effort without the social responsibility that would be required to help accomplish efforts in saving someone from their environment and demise.

-Especially in part of the exercise where she asked students to write a Vogue type article essay about How to Successfully Get a Girl.
+Especially in part of the exercise where she asked students to write a Seventeen magazine type article essay about How to Successfully Get a Girl.
 I felt this to be extremely inappropriate.
-The students became almost a social experiment as she manipulated her way into their lives and manipulated them into getting answers for her deeply seated questions without asking herself if she has the right or whether it was uncouth to ask.
+The students became almost a social experiment as she manipulated her way into their lives and manipulated them into getting answers for her deeply seated questions without asking herself if she had the right or whether it was uncouth to ask.

 In addition some of the situations she pointed out are not exclusive to North Korea so I was surprised at some of the things she mentioned like squat toilets and lack of encouragement for critical thinking.
 Some of the concepts are common among those living as a foreigner and felt a bit naive.
 Some were just basic courtesy principles, again like the shorts wearing and forks and knives passages.
 If she was coming in with such expertise and had written so many journal articles about the people of North Korea like I felt it was set up to be, why did some circumstances shock to her personally?
 I was just a bit surprised.